Azure/Industrial-IoT/modules/opc-publisher/README.md

 OPC Publisher supports batching of the data sent to IoTHub, to reduce network load.
 This batching is sending a packet to IoTHub only if the configured package size is reached.

-This application uses the OPC Foundations's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
+This application uses the OPC Foundation's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
 Visit https://opcfoundation.org/license/redistributables/1.3/ for the licensing terms.

 |Branch|Status|
 |------|-------------|
 |master|[![Build status](https://ci.appveyor.com/api/projects/status/6t7ru6ow7t9uv74r/branch/master?svg=true)](https://ci.appveyor.com/project/marcschier/iot-gateway-opc-ua-r4ba5/branch/master) [![Build Status](https://travis-ci.org/Azure/iot-gateway-opc-ua.svg?branch=master)](https://travis-ci.org/Azure/iot-gateway-opc-ua)|

 # Building the application

 The application requires the .NET Core SDK 2.1.

 ## As native Windows application

 Open the opcpublisher.sln project with Visual Studio 2017 and build the solution by hitting F7.

 ## As Docker container